Colorful, hardy geraniums are popular as perennial garden plants in warm climates and may be grown as annuals in colder climates.

 - Set them out for a few hours daily, during the warmest part of the day.

-Do this for about a week and then begin moving them to slightly less sheltered areas for longer periods of time.
+Do this for about a week and then move them to slightly less sheltered areas for longer periods.

 Within a couple of weeks, you should be able to set them up in their permanent spring and summer locations.